psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 ## Patrol Guard Tasking

-During a silent, non-life-threatening security incident, the Watcher may assign a patrol guard through a controlled low-signature display.
+During a silent, non-life-threatening security incident, a Watcher Operator may assign a patrol guard through a controlled low-signature display.

 Assignment format: